 Army Sgt.
 1st Class Max Voelz and his wife, Staff Sgt.
 Kim Voelz, worked in Explosive Ordnance Disposal—the Army’s elite bomb squad.
 Both Max and Kim were sent to Iraq in 2003.
 One night, Max called in the location of an explosive and Kim was sent to disarm it.
 She did not survive the mission.
 In 2011, Max came to StoryCorps to remember her.

 At one of Max’s lowest points, he turned to another bomb tech, Sgt.
-Mary Dague, who lost both of her arms during an IED disposal in Iraq (pictured at left in one of her favorite t-shirts).
-Max and Mary (pictured together above) came to StoryCorps to talk about coping with loss.
+Mary Dague, who lost both of her arms during an IED disposal in Iraq (pictured above in one of her favorite t-shirts).
+Max and Mary (pictured together at top of page) came to StoryCorps to talk about coping with loss.

 Originally aired November 7, 2014, on NPR’s Morning Edition.